MohammadMahdi10/Full-Stack-Portfolio-Website/README.md

 - Fully functional blog where users can **create, edit, and view posts**.
 - Admin system for managing users and content **(such as deleting posts and comments)**.
 - Portfolio sections showcasing **achievements, education, and projects**.

+**This portfolio website works but contains bugs and will no longer be maintained!**

 ## Watch the video!